defiprime/defiprime1/about.md

 * Are you feel comfortable to recommend this product to your IRL friends?
 * Working product on the mainnet (Not coming soon, Not testnet)
 * Visible product traction (Not empty marketplace, Not empty order book).
 * Decentralized first.
 Label 'Region is not supported' it's a spit in the face of DeFi.
+Check our recent [twitter-poll](https://twitter.com/defiprime/status/1130890433821724672) with community sentiment on this matter.
 * No crypto tribalism and bias.
 Ethereum, Tron, EOS, Bitcoin and all others are equal as long as DeFi product built on top are useful.

 ## Listing Products